cisprague/CISprague.github.io/_posts/2024-02-09-flow-matching-differential-inclusions.md

   </figcaption>
 </figure>

-This interpretation is useful, as it is often assumed in structural biology that data follows a [Boltzmann-like distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution), e.g.
+This interpretation is useful, as it is often assumed in structural biology that data follows a [Boltzmann-like distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution):

 <div class="math-container">
 $$